Excuse me? Where’s the butterfly? Oh, yes, there it is…why are you posting a photo with so much foliage and so little butterfly?

 Asclepias tuberosa provides nutrition to Monarch caterpillars as well.
 Our Monarch posts discuss how these Asclepias plants protect Monarch caterpillars from predators.
 Imagine being 100% protected from mischief makers?

-Nurseries and garden centers offer hybridized Butterfly Weed.
-I have not had good results with them.
+I haven’t had good results with the hybridized Butterfly Weed offered by Nurseries and garden centers.
 I think that their soil requirements are specific, and even so when they’ve accepted my garden, they do not attract butterflies.

 Chappaqua, NY?
 Richmond, Virginia?
 Asheville, North Carolina?
 Knoxville, Tennessee?
 Cleveland, Ohio?
 Nope.
 In this picture, we’re in the Ramat Hanadiv Arboretum in Israel!